Susan Collins: United States Postal Service

 In 2006, Collins sponsored the Postal Accountability and Enhancement Act, which passed the Senate unanimously.
 It requires the USPS to prepay 50 years' worth of employee health and retirement benefits.
-Since the act passed, the USPS has defaulted on payments.

 Honors and awards

-The U.S. Chamber of Commerce, a lobbying group, awarded Collins the 2013 Spirit of Enterprise Award for her support of its positions.
+The United States Chamber of Commerce awarded Collins the 2013 Spirit of Enterprise Award for her support of its positions.

 On May 7, 2014, The National Journal recognized Collins as the senator with "perfect attendance", noting that she had not missed a single vote since her election to the Senate in 1997.

 In 2014, Elle magazine named Collins one of its "10 Most Powerful Women in D.C".

 Collins received the Publius Award from the Center for the Study of the Presidency and Congress on March 12, 2014.

 The Veterans of Foreign Wars gave Collins its 2017 Congressional Award, which is annually given to one member of Congress for their significant legislative contributions on behalf of military veterans.

 In 2022, Collins received the Academy of Achievement's Golden Plate Award.

+In December 2024, Susan Collins was included on the BBC's 100 Women list.

 Honorary degrees

 Personal life

-Collins is married to Thomas Daffron, a lobbyist who worked as chief operating officer at Jefferson Consulting Group in Washington, D.C. from 2006 to 2016; he consulted on Collins's 1996, 2002 and 2008 Senate campaigns.
+Collins is married to Thomas Daffron, a lobbyist who worked as chief operating officer at Jefferson Consulting Group in Washington, D.C., from 2006 to 2016; he consulted on Collins's 1996, 2002 and 2008 Senate campaigns.
 They were married on August 11, 2012, at the Gray Memorial United Methodist Church in Caribou, Maine.
-Collins is Roman Catholic.
+Collins is Catholic.